Fun sight word apps (many free) are perfect for beginning readers to practice high frequency sight words on an iPad or other mobile device.

 If you are looking for additional ideas to give your students more hands-on sight word practice (without a device), I’m happy to share some of my very own sight word activities for kindergarten, 1st and 2nd grade students!

-Students will use hands-on materials that develop fine motor skills as they play games, fill, cut, trace, and spin sight words.
-Take a closer look at the post Sight Word Activities for Fine Motor Development for more details about each activity!
+Students use hands-on materials that develop fine motor skills as they play games, fill, cut, trace, and spin sight words.
+Take a closer at Sight Word Activities for Fine Motor Development for more details about each activity included in this resource!

 Sight word practice is an integral part of reading instruction for our young learners.
-I hope that the resources I’ve shared today will help you keep this important practice fresh and engaging in your classroom and keep your students motivated and loving the process of learning to read!
+I hope that the resources I’ve shared today will help you keep this important practice fresh and engaging in your classroom.

 Be on the lookout for my next post, where I’ll share 5 online games for sight word practice!
 (These are activities that can be accessed on a desktop or laptop computer, rather than a device like an ipad or smartphone.)
 Until then, I’d love to hear about any other apps your students love to use in the classroom!
 Feel free to leave me a comment and share your favorites below!